 Jennifer Susan Jones

-Jennifer has taught art, creativity, and literature classes and worked with children as a volunteer in various classrooms for 6 years.
-She has a passion for working with children in the creative arts, and loves connecting with her students.
-Her goals as an instructor include fostering a love of literature, and teaching students to use art and writing as their own personal forms of healthy, creative self-expression.
+Jennifer has taught art, creativity, and literature classes and worked with children and teens as a volunteer in various classrooms for 6 years.
+She has a passion for working with children in the creative arts, and truly enjoys connecting with her students.
+Her goals as an instructor include fostering a love of literature and poetry, and teaching students to use art and writing as their own personal forms of healthy and creative self-expression.

 Meditative Abstract Art